amanchamola/amanchamola/README.md

 # print (" Hello world 👋 I'm Aman Chamola ")

-I'm a SDE-1 (Python developer) automating the boring stuff with ✨ LLMs, APIs, and dashboards.
+I'm a Consultant (Python developer) @ KPMG, automating the boring stuff with ✨ LLMs, APIs, and dashboards.
 I build things that run on their own — while I sip coffee and debug reality. ☕🐍

 ---